ZeekYin/MMLUja/README.md

 [English question]
 [Translated Question]
 ```
-Any responses marked as 'no' will be discarded.
+Any responses marked as 'no' are discarded.

 3. Check the appropriateness of the translations manually (without considering accuracy).
 Discard the following: